 We are also hopeful that the cross-disciplinary nature of PCUTL will enable participants to take ideas forward as interdisciplinary mini-projects.

 This part of the PCUTL module has been facilitated by Professor Ken Peattie and Dr Rodrigo Lozano.

 Auditing Sustainability in the Curriculum - the STAUNCH Tool

-As part of our ambition to integrate sustainable development principles more strongly within the curricula of Cardiff University’s schools and the modules they offer, the University has developed the ground-breaking Sustainability Tool for Auditing UNiversity Curricula in Higher-Education (STAUNCH).
+As part of our ambition to integrate sustainable development principles more strongly within the curricula of Cardiff University’s schools and the modules they offer, the University developed the ground-breaking Sustainability Tool for Auditing UNiversity Curricula in Higher-Education (STAUNCH).

-This tool, developed within the University's Centre for Business Relationships, Accountability, Sustainability and Society (BRASS) provides a uniquely systematic and holistic review of how the modules offered within the different schools contribute to the education of students on sustainability topics.
+This tool, developed within the University's Centre for Business Relationships, Accountability, Sustainability and Society (BRASS) provided a uniquely systematic and holistic review of how the modules offered within the different schools contribute to the education of students on sustainability topics.

 All Cardiff University undergraduate modules were audited using the STAUNCH system.
 The results have helped individual schools, and the University as a whole, to plan the further integration of sustainability principles within Cardiff’s teaching.

 The STAUNCH system has been made available commercially to other institutions, and it was adopted by the Welsh Assembly Government as the standard technique for conducting audits of sustainability across the curricula of all Welsh Higher Education Institutions as part of the Welsh Strategy for Education for Sustainable Development and Global Citizenship (ESDGC).